Chaffelson/nipyapi/README.rst

 | Python 2.7 or 3.5-7 supported, though other versions may work. *We will shortly stop supporting Python2*
 | Tested on AL2 and OSX 10.14.x - Windows automated testing not attempted
-| Outside of the standard Python modules, we make use of lxml, DeepDiff and ruamel.yaml in processing, and Docker for demo/tests.
+| Outside of the standard Python modules, we make use of lxml, DeepDiff, ruamel.yaml and xmltodict in processing, and Docker for demo/tests.